 The emotions of shock, confusion, and frustration arise when your favorite jeans no longer fit because of an expanded waistline.
-Belly fat gives your clothes a shelf life and will eventually catch up with you.
+Belly fat gives your clothes a shorter shelf life and will eventually catch up with you.
 This guide will help make sense of the multi-factorial phenomena of bloating.

 1. Gut Bacterial Balance